truenft-tech/candy-machine-v2-responsive-ui/README.md

 ### Prerequisites

+If not already done, make sure to have a working candy machine setuped.
+You can learn all about that watching that awesome and very complete tutorial : https://www.youtube.com/watch?v=9dAnpo0OiAg

 **REQUIRE NODEJS VERSION <= 16 (version 17 not supported)**.

 * Download a Code Editor such as Visual Studio Code.